farzadasgari/proadv/docs/filtration/replacement/replacement.md

     the output data to be presented with a consistent level of precision.
 The default value is 4, but this can be adjusted as needed.

+**Notes**:
+The function uses linear interpolation to estimate the values of spikes based on the surrounding non-spike data.
+For spikes at the beginning or end of the data where a neighboring non-spike value is not available, the function uses the mean of the entire dataset as a replacement value.
+This approach ensures that the data remains as accurate and representative of the original dataset as possible.

 ## 12PP (12 Points Cubic Polynomial) Function